 To improve the privacy of personal health information, individuals working with patients and their health information are required to take a training course and sign a confidentiality agreement.
-See, UF Health Privacy, for additional information.
+See the UF Health Privacy website, for additional information.

 In accordance with federal and state law, the university prohibits discrimination or harassment on the basis of sex.
-A definition of sexual harassment, reporting options, and Title IX contacts are located on the UF Human Resources website.
+A definition of sexual harassment, reporting options, and Title IX contacts are located on the UF Office for Accessibility and Gender Equity website.

 Students are required to have health and disability insurance.
 They have the choice of accepting medical coverage through the university-sponsored insurance plan or pursuing other insurance through outside companies.
 Medical students must have coverage all years of training, including time in the research laboratory.
 Health insurance must provide coverage for all internal and external training sites.
 The following links provide valuable information to student health.